-One of the more notorious memories of my childhood are the cages in Münster Germany.
-Three of them hang from the spire of the St Lamberti church, and are visible from all corners of the city, but they also turn up in my family’s photo albums.
-It seems like every time we visited Germany, we would take that photo… the long view down the Principalmarkt with Lambarti and the cages in the background.
+One of the more notorious memories of my childhood is the cages in Münster, Germany.
+Three of them hang from the spire of the St Lamberti church and are visible from all corners of the city, but they also appear in my family’s photo albums.
+Every time we visited Germany, we would take that photo, the long view down the Principalmarkt with Lambarti and the cages in the background.
 I got older, but the cages never changed.
-When I asked, I always got a brief answer… the Wiedertaufer (Anabaptists) were put there.
+When I asked, I always got a brief answer: the Wiedertaufer (Anabaptists) were put there.
 But why were they hung there?
 And why, nearly 500 years after the Anabaptist rebellion, do these man-sized metal cages still hang from the church spire?

-The Anabaptist Rebellion in Münster is an astonishing bit of history, and a bit difficult to summarize in just a few sentences.
+The Anabaptist Rebellion in Münster is an astonishing bit of history and a bit difficult to summarize in just a few sentences.
 Still, it’s a story worth reading.
-Let me set the stage for you, so you can understand how Jan Matthias and Jan van Leyden were able to take over a city and hold it for 2 years.
+Let me set the stage so you can understand how Jan Matthias and Jan van Leyden were able to take over a city and hold it for two years.

 Setting the Stage for Rebellion

 The story begins with a rebellion.
-Not the Anabaptist Rebellion, but a rebellion by a monk who had 95 questions for the Mother Church, and nailed them to the door of the All Saint’s Church in Wittenberg in 1517.
-Although he only wanted to reform the Church, Martin Luther sparked the Protestant Revolution, giving rise to the idea that maybe the Catholic Church wasn’t the only answer.
-He went on to translate the Small Catechism (book of worship) into German, so that the common people could understand.
-Later, he translated the Bible from Greek to German, so everyone could read the word of God.
+Not the Anabaptist Rebellion but a rebellion by a monk who had 95 questions for the Mother Church and nailed them to the door of the All Saint’s Church in Wittenberg in 1517.
+Although he only wanted to reform the Church, Martin Luther sparked the Protestant Reformation, giving rise to the idea that maybe the Catholic Church wasn’t the only answer.
+He translated the Small Catechism (book of worship) into German so the common people could understand.
+Later, he translated the Bible from Greek to German so everyone could read the word of God.

-The problem started when Anabaptist groups began to reinterpret the Bible (because now that everyone could read it, everyone could decide on their own interpretations).
+The problem started when Anabaptist groups began to reinterpret the Bible.
+Now that everyone could read it, everyone could decide on their interpretations.
 A core tenant for the group was to take the Sermon on the Mount literally.
-In their eyes a believer belongs to God’s kingdom, so must not fill any office nor hold any rank under government, which is to be passively obeyed.
-This means… the government and the church have no power over you, only God, because earth is God’s Kingdom.
+In their eyes, believers belong to God’s kingdom, so they must not fill any office or hold any rank under government, which is to be passively obeyed.
+This means that the government and the church have no power over you, only God because earth is God’s Kingdom.
 They also believed that all men were equal before God.
 Naturally, these ideas didn’t sit well with the Church or State officials of the day.

 The Anabaptist Rebellion